LET YOUR FREAK FLAG FLY: WHY YOUR BRAND NEEDS PERSONALITY

 (Even rhetorical ones, like the one I just asked above.)

 You can’t count on people to comment on your posts of their own volition.
-No matter how much they enjoy your content, most internet users simply can’t be bothered.
+No matter how much they enjoy your content, most internet users can’t be bothered.

 To stop them from ONLY taking in information and incite them to act, ask them something.